Charlotte King (Home and Away): Targeting Kat Chapman

 Kat believed Charlotte was responsible for Trystan's death, and during a confrontation she told Charlotte that she would soon be able to prove it.
 As Kat made it her mission to prove Charlotte deliberately ran down Trystan, Charlotte retaliated by spiking Kat's drink at Angelo's, while Kat was in the bathroom.
 The drug left Kat groggy and unable to walk straight.
 She collapsed to the ground and Charlotte took the chance to steal her gun and handcuffs.
 She then placed an unconscious Kat in her patrol car.
 As she came round, Kat managed to catch Kyle's attention before collapsing again.
-Westaway told Melisssa Field of TV Week that the circumstances left Kyle feeling unsettled and he immediately suspected Charlotte was behind the incident.
+Westaway told Melissa Field of TV Week that the circumstances left Kyle feeling unsettled and he immediately suspected Charlotte was behind the incident.
 Kat was rushed to the hospital, where she asked the doctor to check her blood for drugs, but the test came back negative, except for a large amount of alcohol.
 Kat tried to explain that she had been set up, while an unsettled Kyle confronted Charlotte about the incident.

 Kat continued to investigate Charlotte despite being suspended for having alcohol in her system.
 She started to suspect Charlotte might also be involved in Denny's disappearance, and confronted her about Denny's connection to Trystan and Gunno.
 Although Charlotte "coolly pleads her ignorance", it left Kat more suspicious of her.
 Desperate not to get caught out by Kat, Charlotte targeted her again.
 As Kat was searching through Denny's belongings at the Farmhouse, she was hit from behind by two men and left next to the oven with the gas on.
 Charlotte then received a text message informing her that Kat had been dealt with per her plan.
 Charlotte was "filled with relief that her problem has seemingly been sorted".